Discrimination against atheists: India

-Other
+Organizations

-Regular Freemasonry insists among other things that a volume of scripture is open in a working lodge, that every member profess belief in a Supreme Being, and that the discussion of religion is banned.
+Regular Freemasonry insists, among other things, that a volume of scripture is open in a working lodge, that every member profess belief in a Supreme Being, and that the discussion of religion is banned.
 Continental Freemasonry is now the general term for the "liberal" jurisdictions which have removed some, or all, of these restrictions.

-"Duty to God" is a principle of Scouting worldwide, though it is applied differently among countries.
-The Boy Scouts of America (BSA) takes a strong position, excluding atheists and agnostics, while Girl Scouts of the USA takes a more neutral position.
+"Duty to God" is a principle of Scouting worldwide, though it is applied differently in different countries.
+The Boy Scouts of America (BSA) takes a strong position, excluding atheists and agnostics, while the Girl Scouts of the USA takes a more neutral position.
 The United Kingdom Scout Association has recently published alternative promises for people of different or no religion, specifying "Atheists, Humanists and people of no specific religion", who make a promise to uphold Scouting values rather than a duty to God.
 Scouts Canada defines Duty to God broadly in terms of "adherence to spiritual principles" and does not require members to be part of an organized religion, but does require that they have some form of "personal spirituality".
 In other countries, especially in Europe, some Scouting organizations may be secularist or religiously neutral (such as Eclaireuses et Eclaireurs de France, Corpo Nazionale Giovani Esploratori ed Esploratrici Italiani and the Baden-Powell Service Association in the United States).